openshift/gcp-project-operator/docs/troubleshooting.md

 ### Explanation

-This error message means you have started running the the operator locally without having the ProjectClaim custom resource definition applied in the Kubernetes cluster.
+This error message means you have started running the operator locally without having the ProjectClaim custom resource definition applied in the Kubernetes cluster.
 As a result, kubernetes (and GCP Operator in extend) does not know what a ProjectClaim is.

 ### Solution